FaezeMqFr/MathQuest_Interpolate/README.md

 ### How to Use:
 1. Visit the hosted version at [your-github-pages-url]
 2. Click "Add Points" to place data points on the graph
-3. Try different interpolation methods and observe the results
+3. See definitions update as you try different interpolation methods
-4. Use "Practice" mode to test understanding through prediction challenges
+4. Use "Practice" mode to test terminology comprehension

 ### Contributors:
 - **Faezeh Maghsoodifar** (Graduate Research Assistant)